linux-china/dotenvx-rs/README.md

 **Tips**: you can use `luaw`, `phpw`, `perlw` etc. to manage other language SDKs.

+### What is dotenvx symbolic link?

+Dotenvx symbolic link is a way to run the command with injected environment variables by dotenvx.

+For example, you want to run a lua script with environment variables from `.env` file, you can create a symbolic link `dotenvx link bin/lua`, and then run `./bin/lua demo.lua` to run the lua script with environment variables from `.env` file.

+Another example is to  `mysql`, `psql` command.
+For example, you have database config in `.env` file already, and you want to log in mysql, and you should use `mysql -h host -u user -p db` and input password interactively.
+Why not read db config and help me log in mysql directly?
+I can't remember the long password for DB.

+You can create a symbolic link `dotenvx link bin/mysql`, and then run `./bin/mysql` to log in mysql automatically.

+**Attention**: symbolic link name should be the same as the command name.
+Now only `mysql` and `psql` are supported.

 ### How to add encrypted key-value from CLI?

 You can use `dotenvx set <key> <value>` to write an encrypted key-value pair to the `.env` file.